 Supervision for environmental and social compliance will be managed through the CPD with support from the Bank.
-In addition to Bank requirements, the CPD will be responsible for ensuring the proper application of any national environmental requirements.
+In addition to Bank requirements, the CPD will be responsible for ensuring the proper application of any national social and environmental requirements.
 The CPD will continue to staff a social specialist as well as an environmental specialist or engineer to assist with project supervision especially as involves inspection of works in the field.
 The CPD may use the same engineer who already has experience supervising similar projects for the Hurricane Tomas Emergency Loan, which will further enhance the supervisory capacity of the CPD.

 The implementation of environmental management procedures shall rest with the MoTW and shall be supervised by the CPD.
 The executing agency shall be responsible for direct supervision and implementation of works.
-Environmental management plans (EMPs) shall be included in bidding and contracting documents and shall be presented for approval to the contracting officer.
+Environmental management plans (EMPs) shall be included in bidding and wds.worldbank.org/external/default/WDSContentServer/WDSP/IB/2011/05/04/000333037 20110504012850/Rendered/PDF/RP11410v 10P11787101public10BOX358346B.pdf contracting documents and shall be presented for approval of the CPD.
 These plans shall be reviewed, along with other contract documentation, by the CPD for presentation to the Bank.